annaesvensson/yellow-edit/README.md

 `content/shared/page-new-wiki.md` = content file for new wiki page
 `content/shared/page-new-blog.md` = content file for new blog page

+## Acknowledgements

+This extension was previously maintained by Mark Seuffert and David Fehrmann.
+Thank you for the good work.

 ## Developer

 Anna Svensson.
 [Get help](https://datenstrom.se/yellow/help/).